-This section covers the failure scenarios and how VCS responds to the failures for the following DR cluster configurations:
+This topic lists various failure scenarios and describes how VCS responds to the failures in the following DR cluster configurations.

 Global clusters

 When a site-wide global service group or system fault occurs, VCS failover behavior depends on the value of the ClusterFailOverPolicy attribute for the faulted global service group.
 The VCS agent for EMC SRDF ensures safe and exclusive access to the configured EMC SRDF devices.